ottipc/petitcode/content/pages/user-interface-design/index.en.md

 As Design can be quite subjective, we recommend to start with a workshop with the choosen senior freelancer.
 After initial research and an intensive exchange, we can rationally work out which is the most suitable appearance for your project and company.

-In a <link humanId = "article-2">petitcode workshop</link>, our senior freelancers will assess your current position and analyze what the best implementation is.
+In a <Link humanId = "article-2">petitcode workshop</Link>, our senior freelancers will assess your current position and analyze what the best implementation is.
 At the end, you will receive a complete report of all items to consider, an accurate estimate of each subtask and the estimated total budget.

 [Enquire about a design workshop.](#Contact)